Illinois-IoT/main-project/tutorials/day1/day1.md

 GPIO.cleanup() # Clean up
 ```

-Let's try executing this file again by running the following in the terminal
+Let's try executing this file again by running the following in the terminal:
 ``` Bash
 $ python3 push_button_capture.py
 ```
-You now see that the program only outputs one `Button was pushed!` everytime the button is pushed.
+You now could see that the program only print out `Button was pushed!` only once everytime the button is pushed.

 ### d) What To Do When the Button is Pushed?

 There is now visual indication in the terminal whenever the button is pushed.
-Our next task is to capture an image whenever this event occurs.
+Our next task is to capture an image whenever the event occurs.
 Can you think of how this can be accomplished?

-We already have a callback function, `button_callback`, that is called whenever the button is pushed.
-Don't believe me?
+We've already had a callback function, `button_callback`, which is called whenever the button is pushed.
+Not believe?
 Change the print statement inside `button_callback` to anything you want and run the program again.
-You'll see that whenever the button is pushed, your new print statement is outputed in the terminal!
+You'll see that whenever the button is pushed, your new print statement is printed in the terminal!

 So, we will need to add something inside of this callback function in order to accomplish our mission.

-We already wrote a Bash script that takes a photo.
+We've already wrote a Bash script that takes a photo.
 Let's use that!
-When we wanted to take a photo, we would simply run the Bash script in the terminal.
+When we wanted to take a photo, we can simply run the Bash script in the terminal.
 We need a way to run the same script in our Python program.

 This is where the Python `os` module comes into place.
 This module provides a portable way of using operating system dependent functionality.
-Some popular functions includes creating and deleting directories/files, and of course, executing other programs.
+Some popular functions include creating and deleting directories/files, and of course, executing other programs.

 To do this, we will first need to import the module in our Python file
 ``` Python
 import os
 ```

-In order to run a terminal command in Python, we will use the funciton `os.system`.
-Meaning we can add the following line in `button_callback`
+In order to run a terminal command in Python, we will use the funciton `os.system`, meaning that we can add the following line in `button_callback`:
 ``` Python
 os.system("./capture.sh test_capture.jpg")
 ```